Do I Need a Cookie Banner on My Website? (2026)

 | 🇺🇸 United States (19 states) | Opt-out | No banner required.
 12 states mandate GPC signals.
 CIPA wiretapping lawsuits are a separate risk. |

-If you serve both EU and US visitors, you must comply with both regimes.
-In practice, that means opt-in consent for EU visitors and an opt-out mechanism for US visitors.
-Many sites use geo-targeted banners that show different interfaces depending on the visitor's location.
-Or you can avoid the complexity entirely by not setting non-essential cookies.
+Serve both EU and US visitors and you owe both regimes at once.
+In practice that means opt-in consent for the EU crowd and an opt-out mechanism for the US crowd.
+Plenty of sites run geo-targeted banners that swap the interface based on where the visitor is.
+Or you sidestep the whole mess by never setting a non-essential cookie.

 What happens if you get it wrong